Anonymous Reporting App for Schools to Enhance Safety

 Auto-translation and accessibility

-Elker assists with automatic translation, enabling children from non-English speaking backgrounds to make clear reports in their preferred language.
+Elker assists with automatic translation, enabling children from non-English-speaking backgrounds to make clear reports in their preferred language.

 Real-time analytics and pulse surveys